YOUTH PROGRAMS REGISTRATION AND PAYMENT

-- For the majority of our online youth programs, students will need a computer, laptop, or tablet that has a camera and a microphone.
-We ask all students to keep their cameras on while participating in the class.
+- Students will need a computer, laptop, or tablet that has a camera and a microphone.
 Steady internet access is also required.
-Although not necessary, headphones with a built-in microphone are helpful.
-Printers are not required but may be useful for printing additional copies of materials sent by the Center for Architecture.
+Although it’s not required, headphones with a built-in microphone are helpful.

-- For our Digital Design classes, students must have a computer or laptop (not a tablet) and an external three-click mouse.
+- For our Digital Design classes, students must have a computer or laptop (not a tablet) and an external 3-click mouse.
 Tablets cannot run the digital design software used in these classes.
 Students must also download a free version of SketchUp prior to the class or locate the web-based SketchUp portal.
 Instructions will be sent in program confirmation emails.

-- For Drawing Architecture, students will be asked to photograph their drawings and models and to upload those to our online portal for review and sharing with their instructors.
+- For Drawing Architecture, students will be asked to photograph their drawings and to upload those to our online portal, so a cell phone camera is useful.

 Can my child attend an online class on their phone?